transmaxxing/transmaxxing.github.io/README.md

 # Transmaxxing

 Transitioning is an individualized process that can be appropriate for **anyone**, regardless of whether or not they have gender dysphoria.
-It is important to explore one's gender identity before beginning the transitioning process.
 Transitioning can involve changing one's name, clothing, pronouns, and other aspects of their identity.

 Gender dysphoria is not a requirement for transitioning, and some people may choose to transition without seeking gender-affirming treatments.
 Ultimately, it is up to the individual to decide when transitioning is appropriate for them.